 Let’s make something very clear to avoid disappointments.
-If you’re coming to Aruba for the flamingos remember that t’s not like you step your foot on the island and you can see flamingos everywhere.
+If you’re coming to Aruba for the flamingos remember that it’s not like you step your foot on the island and you can see flamingos everywhere.

 Day Pass for the Renaissance Island

 The place you want to see the famous flamingos is the Renaissance Island, a privately owned island by Renaissance Aruba Resort in Oranjestad.
-Guests of the Renaissance Aruba Resort have free access to the island, but you can buy a day pass for $100 and visit the island as a non-guest.
+Guests of the Renaissance Aruba Resort have free access to the island, but you can buy a day pass for $125 and visit the island as a non-guest.

-Are kids allowed on the island?
+Are Kids Allowed on the Island?

-How to get to the flamingos in Aruba
+How to Get to the Flamingos in Aruba

-The only way to get to the Renaissance Island is by boat.
+The only way to get to Renaissance Island is by boat.
 The boat leaves from the lobby of the hotel every 15 minutes, so it’s impossible not to spot it.

-What to do at the flamingo beach?
+What to Do at the Flamingo Beach?

 Apart from watching the playful flamingos, you can enjoy the beach for an entire day.
 Flamingo Beach is a full-service beach (with chairs, towels, bar, restaurant, bathrooms etc).
 You can pay for everything in both Dollars and local currency – Florin.

-Opening hours of the Renaissance Private Island
+Opening Hours of the Renaissance Private Island

 The island is open from 7 am to 6 pm, but once a week you can also have a romantic dinner starting at 7 pm.
 You can pre-book the dinner at the reception.
 And trust me, it’s worth it.
 Even if you’re not a couple you’re going to have a great time.

-There is a small vending machine that sells food for the flamingos.
+My Tip: There is a small vending machine that sells food for the flamingos.
 The machine takes only US quarters.
 It’s much easier to tempt the flamingos with food on your hand, but if you arrive too late, they might simply ignore you.
-In the end they’re still wild animals that do their own thing as they please.
+In the end, they’re still wild animals that do their own thing as they please.
 So don’t be disappointed if your pink friends walk away instead of posing for you 🙂

-Disclaimer: Recently every news site have featured my photo with the flamingos, misquoting me and basing entire articles on assumptions that the flamingos are kept captive on the island and die of malnutrition.
+Disclaimer: Recently every news site has featured my photo with the flamingos, misquoting me and basing entire articles on assumptions that the flamingos are kept captive on the island and die of malnutrition.
 I wanted to set the record straight.
-Flamingos living on the Renaissance Private Island came there on their on 15 years ago.
+Flamingos living on the Renaissance Private Island came there on their own 15 years ago.

 Arikok National Park – Global Day of Discovery at Renaissance Hotels

 Every year in May, each Renaissance property arranges a special activity for all their guests to experience ‘business unusual’ trips.
 This past year Renaissance Aruba took me to Arikok National Park for a morning hike, followed by a delicious local breakfast.

 A typical hike there lasts for around 2 hours, but I’d say it’s easy enough for everyone.
-At the end of the hike you can also see a replica of a traditional Aruban house, as the original has been destroyed by a hurricane.
+At the end of the hike, you can also see a replica of a traditional Aruban house, as the original has been destroyed by a hurricane.